DevExpress-Examples/pdf-document-api-use-azure-key-vault-api-to-sign-document/Readme.md

+# How to sign a PDF document using Azure Key Vault API

 The DevExpress PDF Document API library allows you to retrieve a certificate and sign the document hash using any external client.
 This example demonstrates how to use [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) API to sign a PDF document.

 ### Prerequisites